 - The Amex EveryDay® Preferred Credit Card has a $95 annual fee, and offers 3x Membership Rewards points at U.S. supermarkets (on up to $6,000 of spend per year), 2x points at U.S. gas stations, plus a 50% points bonus when you use your card at least 30 times during a billing cycle, meaning you’re earning up to 4.5x points at supermarkets, 3x points at gas stations, and 1.5x points on everyday spend

-- The American Express® Gold Card has a $250 annual fee (Rates & Fees); the card offers 4x Membership Rewards points at restaurants globally, 4x Membership Rewards points at US supermarkets (up to $25,000 each year), and 3x Membership Rewards points on flights booked directly with airlines; the card also offers a $100 annual airline fee credit (This benefit ends on December 31, 2021) to help offset the annual fee
+- The American Express® Gold Card has a $250 annual fee (Rates & Fees); the card offers 4x Membership Rewards points at restaurants, 4x Membership Rewards points at U.S. supermarkets (up to $25,000 per calendar year), and 3x Membership Rewards points on flights booked directly with airlines or at amextravel.com; the card also offers a $100 annual airline fee credit (This benefit ends on December 31, 2021)

 The Amex Personal Platinum Card® and the Amex Business Platinum Card are fantastic cards for the perks.
 However, they aren’t cards on which I’d recommend putting a ton of spend.
-If you’re one of those people who puts a significant amount of spend on either card, consider getting a complementary Amex card that can help you earn more points.
+If you’re one of those people that puts a significant amount of spend on either card, consider getting a complimentary Amex card that can help you earn more points.

 Don’t want to pay an additional annual fee?
 Not a problem, pick up The Blue Business® Plus Credit Card from American Express, which offers 2x points on the first $50,000 spent annually, or The Amex EveryDay® Credit Card from American Express, which offers 2x points at U.S. supermarkets and a 20% points bonus, meaning that a minimum you’ll go from earning one Membership Rewards point per dollar spent to 1.2 Membership Rewards points per dollar spent.

 And if you don’t mind paying a bit higher of an annual fee, you can hugely increase your points earning potential with some premium cards, like the American Express® Gold Card or American Express® Business Gold Card.

 Best of all, these points will be added directly to your existing Membership Rewards balance, so there’s no effort required.